awslabs/kinesis-aggregation/java/KinesisAggregator/README.md

-# Kinesis Producer Library Compatible Java Record Aggregator
+# Kinesis Java Record Aggregator

-This library provides a set of convenience functions to perform in-memory record aggregation that is compatible with the same Google Protobuf format used by the full Kinesis Producer Library.
-The focus of this module is purely record aggregation though; if you want the load balancing and other features of the KPL, you will still need to leverage the full Kinesis Producer Library.
+This library provides a set of convenience functions to perform in-memory record aggregation that is compatible with the same [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md) used by the full Kinesis Producer Library (KPL).
+The focus of this module is purely record aggregation though; if you want the load balancing and other useful features of the KPL, you will still need to leverage the full Kinesis Producer Library.

-## KPL Aggregator
+## Record Aggregation

-The `KplAggregator` is the class that does the work of accepting individual Kinesis user records and aggregating them into a single aggregated Kinesis record (using the same Google Protobuf format as the full Kinesis Producer Library).
-The `KplAggregator` provides two interfaces for aggregating records: batch-based and callback-based.
+The `RecordAggregator` is the class that does the work of accepting individual Kinesis user records and aggregating them into a single aggregated Kinesis record (using the same Google Protobuf format as the full Kinesis Producer Library).
+The `RecordAggregator` provides two interfaces for aggregating records: batch-based and callback-based.

 ### Batch-based Aggregation

-The batch aggregation method involves adding records one at a time to the `KplAggregator` and checking the response to determine when a full aggregated record is available.
-The `addUserRecord` method returns `null` when there is room for more records in the existing aggregated record or it returns a `KplAggRecord` object when a full record is available for transmission.
+The batch-based aggregation method involves adding records one at a time to the `RecordAggregator` and checking the response to determine when a full aggregated record is available.
+The `addUserRecord` method returns `null` when there is room for more records in the existing aggregated record or it returns an `AggRecord` object when a full record is available for transmission.

 A sample implementation of batch-based aggregation is shown below.